caleb531/imessage-conversation-analyzer/README.md

 The following instructions are written for developers who want to run the package locally, or write their own analyzers.

-We recommends using the uv package manager for easier environment and dependency management ([instructions][installation-docs]).
+We recommend using the uv package manager for easier environment and dependency management ([instructions][installation-docs]).

 [installation-docs]: https://docs.astral.sh/uv/getting-started/installation/#installation-methods